vulpinelogic/vl-godot-addon-obs-websocket/README.md

 Connect to OBS via WebSocket, make requests, and receive events.

 This repository only contains the add-on.
-A demo will be provided at some time in the future.
+See [vl-godot-addon-demos](https://github.com/vulpinelogic/vl-godot-addon-demos) for demos.

 ## Features